 Our elevator accident attorneys discuss the frequently asked questions about elevator accidents:

-- 1. Can I file a lawsuit after an elevator accident?
+- 1. Can I sue after an elevator accident?

 - 4. Can I sue for getting stuck in an elevator?